-While it’s impossible to prepare for everything, there are several interview questions that are likely to come up.
+While it’s impossible to prepare for everything in a job interview, there are several common interview questions that are likely to come up.
 It’s always wise to have some answers ready for these – it will boost your confidence and get you off to a good start.

 This isn’t a cue to walk through your entire working life – they’ve already read your CV.
 Instead, have ready a short description about yourself as a professional and what you’re looking for in a role.